sarahciston/codingcare/posts/guide.md

 Aligned in our interest in coding, we see our many differences as strengths and opportunities to learn from one another.
 We are committed to interdisciplinary, intersectional, iterative making.
 We make sure this is embedded in and extends beyond our own work, through our gatherings [...] [by including workshops and group research that focuses on algorithmic bias and other issues in computation that affect bodies in relationship to technology unequally.]

-### Ask 'why' and 'how' not just 'what' to make

-Ask yourself: What do you want to make?
-What resources do you need to get there? /*More importantly, *why* do you want to put it in the world?*/ [xxxmovebelow?]

->"My goal is not just that students know how to code — you can find coding tutorials anywhere that give you raw “stuff.”
-I want to help them validate whether they understand what code does and whether they can communicate about code with others and justify their decisions while programming.
-I also ensure that students recognize, even if we aren’t building big systems for people just yet while we learn these foundations, that code is powerful and comes with responsibility, that there are social impacts to what they program and that computer scientists are often the least likely to recognize how impactful to society their job can be.
-These skills [...] are also valuable even for those who won’t go on to become programmers."
->>–Briana Bettin, Assistant Professor of Computer Science and Cognitive and Learning Sciences, Michigan Tech

 ### Adjust for what's needed

 What are the basics people need to get in the door and be comfortable there?
 Hold meetings at times people can show up.
 Are you including community members who have multiple jobs, at odd hours?
 Children they need to bring along?
 Consider how you can account for this with scheduling during days, evenings, weekends, hybrid meetings.
 Maybe you can provide childcare through mutual aid partnerships or rotate duties.